dasileker/react-from-contact/README.md

 - Clone the app : `git@github.com:dasileker/react-from-contact.git`

 - Cd to the folder.
-- Install the packages via `npm install`.
+- Install the packages via `npm install` if you encounter any problems use `npm install --force`.
 - Start the app via `npm start`.

 # Final Result